How to Plan for Long-Term Travel and Living Abroad

 1. Passport.
 It’s always a wise idea to bring multiple copies of your passport with you (stashed in several different locations or scanned and stored electronically on flash drives for easy access), and be sure to keep your passport on your person at all times.
 For an

 added measure of safety and availability, consider scanning your passport electronically and sending a copy to yourself in a web-based email program with 2-factor authentication for greater security (such as Google Mail aka Gmail).

 This will ensure you have access to the document in any town that has WiFi centers, an Internet café, or business center.

 2. Credit Card Numbers and Bank Information.
 Make photocopies of all credit cards you will be taking with you and create an electronic or written record of all credit card numbers, expiration dates, name on

 the card, and customer service or loss report phone numbers.
-Leave them with someone at home, such as your travel agent, friend, spouse or other family member.
+Leave them with someone at home, such as your travel agent, friend, spouse or another family member.
 If one gets lost or stolen you are immediately able to report the loss and begin

 the process of obtaining replacements.

 Staying in Touch while Abroad

-1. Internet Access.
-Perhaps the easiest and most cost-effective means for staying in touch with friends and loved ones back home is via email (editor's note: Skype offers telephone conversations via the Internet for free from computer-to-computer, and is cheap from computer to landline, so it is
+1. Web Access.
+One of the easiest and most cost-effective means for staying in touch with friends and loved ones back home is via email (editor's note: Skype offers telephone conversations via the web for free from computer-to-computer, and is cheap from computer to a phone line, so it is

-another excellent recent alternative worth investigating, as is Whatsapp smartphone to smartphone).
-Depending on your travel destinations, you may have access to Wifi at your hotel or accommodations, or you may find an Internet café on every corner or go several days or weeks without seeing one.
+another excellent alternative worth investigating, as is Whatsapp smartphone to smartphone).
+Depending on your travel destinations, you may have access to Wifi at your hotel or accommodations, or you may find an Internet café or Wifi access in many public places.
 Using a travel community website such as Lonely

-Planet, or Rough Guides or of the many travel apps you can load on a smartphone, you can often query other travelers for information on Internet access in a specific locale, or check out a local city or country guide for your destination.
+Planet, or Rough Guides or one of the many travel apps you can load on a smartphone, you can often query other travelers for information on web access in a specific locale, or check out a local city or country guide for your destination.